Xert Full Glossary with Description

 • Maximal Effort

-Synonymous with point-of-failure, this refers to moments during an activity where an athlete attempts to produce as much power as he/she has available.
+Maximal effort, synonymous with point-of-failure, refers to moments during an activity where an athlete attempts to produce as much power as he/she has available.
 Maximal effort and point-of-failure are synonymous because both instances define the convergence of MPA and power.
 A maximal effort has the athlete attempting to sprint and generate as much power to reach MPA whereas a point-of-failure has the athlete attempting to hold on to power has MPA declines and reaches the desired power.
 In both cases, from the perspective of the data, MPA and power are equal.

 • Maximal Effort Time

-This is a duration, typically in seconds or sometimes minutes and seconds (mm:ss) that defines how much time during an activity, an athlete was close to MPA.
+Maximal Effort Time is a duration, typically in seconds or sometimes minutes and seconds (mm:ss) that defines how much time during an activity, an athlete was close to MPA.
 Because fatigue hurts, reaching and spending time at your absolute limit (a maximal effort or point-of-failure) doesn’t occur with great frequency in data.

 Maximal Effort Time uses an algorithm to determine how much time an athlete spent close to MPA.
 It is assumed that if an athlete doesn’t spend much time near MPA, then the activity doesn’t express the athlete’s fitness signature.
 That is, the activity is determined to be sub-maximal.
 The signature extraction process is therefore skipped and it is assumed that the athlete’s signature remains relatively unchanged from the previous activity’s signature.

-However, when Maximal Effort Time is above a predefined level (current set at 5 seconds), it is presumed that those moments near MPA during the activity were expressive of the athlete’s fitness and a fitness signature is extracted from the activity and recorded.
+However, when Maximal Effort Time is above a predefined level (current set at 5 seconds), it is presumed that those moments near MPA during the activity were expressive of the athlete’s fitness and a new fitness signature is extracted from the activity and recorded.

 • Maximal Power Available